JuliaRobotics/Caesar.jl/docs/src/installation_environment.md

     ~/.julia/dev/Caesar
     ```

 If you'd like to modify or contribute then feel free to fork the specific repo from JuliaRobotics, complete the work on branches in the fork as is normal with a Git workflow and then submit a PR back upstream.
 We try to keep PRs small, specific to a task and preempt large changes by first merging smaller non-breaking changes and finally do a small switch over PR.
-We also follow a backport onto `release/vX.X` branch strategy with common `master` as the development lobby that builds successfully 99.999% of the time.
+We also follow a backport onto `release/vX.Y` branch strategy with common `main || master` branch as the "lobby" for shared development into which individual single responsibility PRs are merged.
+Each PR, the `main` development lobby, and stable `release/vX.Y` branches are regularly tested through Continuous Integration at each of the repsective packages.

 ## Ahead Of Time Compile RoME.so